hpk1978/everlight-computerdb/README.md

 2. import project into eclipse
 3. right click on test class.
 Select Run as > TestNG test

+OR

+1. Run mvn clean install in the project's root directory

+OR

+1. Righ click on testng.xml.
+2. Select RUn as > TestNG test suite

 # Time to complete assignment
 7 hours